renpy/renpy/sphinx/source/text.rst

 The default font for Ren'Py contains characters for English and many other languages.
 For size reasons, it doesn't contain the characters required to render other languages, including Chinese, Japanese, and Korean.
-In order to support these language, a project must first change the fonts it uses.
+In order to support these languages, a project must first change the fonts it uses.

 Ren'Py should then support most world languages without further